Jack Suwinski Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.38).

-- Diamondbacks pitchers combine to allow 102 total home runs at a clip of 1.1 per game (to rank 18th in the league).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs given up (102 total, 1.1 per game).

-- Nelson will make his first start of the season for the Diamondbacks.
+- Davies (1-4) takes the mound for the Diamondbacks in his 11th start of the season.
+He's put together a 6.52 ERA in 48 1/3 innings pitched, with 39 strikeouts.

+- In his most recent appearance on Tuesday, the right-hander tossed 5 2/3 innings against the New York Mets, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.